Here’s a basic green smoothie recipe featuring kale, collards, or spinach, made filling and tasty with banana and avocado.

-Hemp seeds are suggested as an optional ingredient.
+Hemp seeds are suggested as an optional ingredient, but I highly recommend using them!
 They’re one of the best, most concentrated sources of Omega 3s — even better (and tastier) than flaxseeds.
 They make a great addition to this creamy smoothie.

 More about basic green smoothies